 Is It Different than the Jungle Cruise in Florida?

-The jokes are no better in California, and the Anaheim ride doesn't have a cave section.
+The jokes are no better in California, and the only major difference is that the Anaheim ride doesn't have a cave section.